freemacj/wunderground_api/README.md

 # Wunderground API

 Note: I have recently updated the Wunderground API code sample provided for python to ensure this code runs for python 3.
-If forking this repo, all that needs to be added to this script is your personal API key into: key = 'your_api_key_here'.
+If forking this repo, all that needs to be added to this script is your personal API key into a seperate file in the same directory titled config.py like this:
+    ```
+    api_key = "your_api_key_here"
+    ```
 Instuctions to obtain your personal API key are found below:

 Getting Started